simonameiler/CHAZ-hazard-maps/README.md

 If you use this code or the derived maps, please cite:

-Meiler, S. et al. (2025) Global tropical‑cyclone wind hazard maps derived from CHAZ event sets.
-Scientific Data. https://doi.org/10.XXXX/XXXXX
+Meiler, S. et al. (2025).
+Global tropical‑cyclone wind hazard maps derived from CHAZ event sets. submitted to _Scientific Data_.

 and the underlying CHAZ and CLIMADA references.